System Administration

 I have no doubt that there are real System Administrators and/or System Programmers who will read through this tutorial and think, “What… Why do you keep shutting down and re-IPLing the system?”

-My goal is to get a System running in a “state more similar” to a “real world system” for an “Application Programmer”.
+My goal is to get a System running in a “state more similar” to a “real world system” for an “Application Programmer” without learning all the things that System Administrators know about updating the system while it is still running.

 An “Application Programmer” doesn’t need access to the Hercules/MVS console.